Xfers/straitsx-tokens/README.md

 |`proxy_address` | `ByStr20` | Address of the proxy contract. |
 |||

-## Mutable fields of the Token Contract
+## Mutable Fields of the Token Contract

 The table below presents the mutable fields of the contract and their initial values.